andpor/react-native-sqlite-storage/README.md

 pod update
 ```

-Done, skip to Step 2.
+Done, skip to How to Use

 ##### Without CocoaPods: